Money and Happiness: An Enriching Relationship?

 For their second study, the team surveyed employees at a company who had just been paid profit-sharing bonuses.
 The amount of this bonus the workers spent on others predicted happiness six to eight weeks down the line, while the portion of the bonus they spent on themselves didn’t have any effect on their happiness.

 In their third study, the team gave research participants $5 or $20 and were directed to either spend the money either on themselves or on others.
 Then their happiness was determined.
 The study found out, unsurprisingly, that those who spent theirs on others were happier than those who didn’t.
-And the amount of money they gave away had no effect on their happiness.

 If you put together all the results of these studies, is it safe to then say that the more expensive the gifts to others are, the happier the giver will be?